LondheShubham153/dev-gemini-clone/ENV_SETUP.md

 - **Usage and Security Considerations:**
   - Since the `NEXT_PUBLIC_API_KEY` is exposed on the client side, set strict restrictions to prevent misuse.
-  - Regularly monitor the key usage and rotate if any suspicious activity is detected.
+  - Regularly monitor the key usage and rotate it if any suspicious activity is detected.

 ---